 The International Express Service industry in China has less than 20 years of history.
-The industry has experienced substantial growth in the past 10 years mainly due to the improved economic environment, rising income levels and improving infrastructure.
+The industry has experienced substantial growth in the past 10 years, mainly due to the improved economic environment, rising income levels and improving infrastructure.
 In the past few years, e-commerce growth in China has boosted the industry's performance.
-In the five years to 2013, revenue for the industry has been growing at an annualized rate of 7.8% to $3.7 billion.
+In the five years to 2016, industry revenue has been growing at an annualized rate of 15.3% to $6.6 billion.

 As international express business operations require a high level of capital investment and advanced technology and systems, the industry is dominated by large foreign enterprises such as DHL, Federal Express and UPS.
-There are about 438 enterprises operating in the industry, but the top four contribute 84.0% of total revenue.... purchase to read more
+There are over 500 enterprises operating in the industry, but the top four contribute 84.0% of total revenue.... purchase to read more

 Industry Report - Industry Locations Chapter